turangojayev/CarND-Vehicle-Detection/README.md

 [![combo]](https://www.youtube.com/watch?v=nemEiZ-F5tM&feature=youtu.be)

 That being said, there are still lots of problems with sliding windows approach.
 It requires many steps over one frame, what reduces the speed of processing.
 Moreover, several scales for windows should be selected to make detection smoother (which will again drop the speed).
-If manually constructed features are being used, it results in a false positives as well as further speed reduce.
+If manually constructed features are being used, it results in false positives as well as further speed reduce.
 Although I have used CNNs to do binary classification with sliding window approach, it can be replaced by an approach like YOLO, where each frame is fed to neural network once and coordinates found directly.